mahkoh/jay/README.md

 - Games that require pointer grabs
 - Screen locking
 - Touch and tablet support
-- Efficient CPU usage:
 - Damage tracking (any kind of damage causes a complete re-render currently)
-  - Pointer target caching (each mouse movement causes an expensive node lookup)
 - GPU/monitor hotplug/unplug
 - Multiple GPUs (this causes an immediate crash)